peteroupc/MailLib/docs/PeterO.Mail.MediaTypeBuilder.md

     public string TopLevelType { get; set; }

- Gets or sets this value's top-level type.  <b>Returns:</b>
+ Gets a value not documented yet.  <b>Returns:</b>

-This value's top-level type.
+A value not documented yet.

 <a id="RemoveParameter_string"></a>
 ### RemoveParameter